Bronx Style Bob: Career

-Relocating to Paris in 1987, he partnered with French rapper Dee Nasty on the alternative radio program Radio Nova.
+When he relocated to Paris in 1987, he partnered with French rapper Dee Nasty on the alternative radio program Radio Nova.
 He went to record three songs with Dee Nasty for his first major label release Pousse Les Bass on Polydor Records.

 Upon his return to the US in 1989, Bob recorded and tour with Ice-T and the Rhyme Syndicate for much of 1990–91.
 They embarked on the "Bring Tha Noiz" world tour, which featured Public Enemy, Eric B. & Rakim, EPMD, Big Daddy Kane, N.W.A, MC Hammer, Ice-T and The Rhyme Syndicate, Vanilla Ice, and Tone Lōc.

 In 1992, Bob performed on the second stage at the Jones Beach Lollapalooza concert.

 In Los Angeles, in between tour dates with The Syndicate, he became a founding member of Los Angeles funk collective Trulio Disgracias, featuring members of Fishbone, Red Hot Chili Peppers, The Brand New Heavies, Parliament, Funkadelic, Thelonious Monster, Suicidal Tendencies, and The Untouchables.

 Bob later signed with Hollywood Records and formed Super 8, an alternative rock band.

 After two years of nonstop touring, Bob began recording with longtime collaborator John O'Brien.

 Later, Bob created a new professional identity, "Khaleel", and his new album People Watching, produced by Matt Wallace (The Replacements, Sheryl Crow, Maroon 5, Faith No More), featured guest artists such as members of Fishbone, Spearhead, Jellyfish, Jason Falkner, and Lyle Workman.
 "No Mercy", the album's first single, became a staple at pop radio, and Bob toured with Shawn Mullins and Everlast.

 Bob appeared as a guest vocalist on Everlast's "What It's Like" and "Ends" on his 1998 album Whitey Ford Sings the Blues, as well as on 2000's Eat at Whitey's.
 He contributed to the John Lennon tribute album Working Class Hero.

-In 2002, Bob collaborated with songwriter Brendan Lynch to a new band, Contact.
+In 2002, Bob collaborated with songwriter Brendan Lynch to form a new band, Contact.